 Cybersecurity-as-a-Service models, which provide flexible, scalable utilisation of enterprise-grade threat detection, vulnerability management, and compliance monitoring, have become increasingly popular due to this reality.

-Whether through deliberate investment in internal talent development or through strategic alliances with managed security service providers, businesses can no longer afford to regard cybersecurity capability as a challenge to be deferred to a more convenient moment.
+Whether investing in internal talent or partnering with managed security service providers, businesses can no longer defer cybersecurity capabilities to a later date.

 8. Quantum Computing Represents the Threat Horizon That Demands Attention Now